 John MacDonald is best know as the host of “Mac and The Bear” a longstanding radio talk show that ran in Lowell on WCAP for years.
 He is running to root out waste and fraud in our state government, to improve our public safety services, particularly in the struggle to end the opioid epidemic, and to ensure that Veterans get better treatment from state government.
 MacDonald has taken a term limits pledge of three terms.
 During that time he will support Governor Baker’s attempt to stop waste and overspending in the state budget by sustaining his vetoes, and he will oppose any attempt to make Massachusetts a sanctuary state.
 MacDonald has offered pointed criticism of his opponent, disclosing that Democrat Ed Kennedy was the focus of an ethics violation during his time on the Lowell City Council, and that he is also an advocate for safe injection sites for heroin addicts in every community, as his response to the opioid epidemic. http://westford.vod.castus.tv/vod/?video=b2b64e71-54e0-4dc0-a8ef-ffbe1bfb3c31

 Kathy Lynch is challenging incumbent state representative Democrat Jim Arciero because she is concerned about the education of our children, the health of our communities and the strength of our local businesses.
 Lynch points out that the towns of the Second Middlesex District which include Westford, Littleton and Chelmsford have not received adequate levels of state local aid, particularly with regard to Chapter 70 money for education.
-She says that causes local communities to raise their property taxes to make up the deficiency.
+She says that this inadequacy causes local communities to raise their property taxes to make up for the deficiency.
 Lynch is concerned that this will drive our seniors out of the district and will prohibit younger families from coming in and settling here.
 An advocate for health and nutrition, Lynch points to concerns over rising Medicaid costs in the state budget, and says that these must be brought under control or more resources will be consumed.
 Her approach emphasizes promoting better health practices and supporting the Governor in his efforts to reign in health care costs.
 Lynch opposes sanctuary cities and making Massachusetts a sanctuary state.
 Her approach to dealing with the opioid crisis places effective treatment, education and enforcement as top priorities. http://westford.vod.castus.tv/vod/?video=cfb4b6a8-f92e-44ef-a5bc-3f1766ca663a

 Wade Fox Says Goodbye